mpdairy/flows/README.md

-Now if you stick that in the flows system and put some numbers in the `:in` async channel, it will spit out whatever `(minus4 (times2 (plus5 n)))` is on the :out channel, except it will calculate each of those functions in different worker threads that would run in paralell if possible, like in this example:
+Now if you stick that in the flows system and put some numbers in the `:in` async channel, it will spit out whatever `(minus4 (times2 (plus5 n)))` is on the :out channel, except it will calculate each of those functions in different worker threads that would run in parallel if possible, like in this example:

 ```clj